siliconcompiler/siliconcompiler/docs/user_guide/targets.rst

   chip.target('asicflow_freepdk45')

-To following example demonstrates the functional equivelency at the command line:
+The following example demonstrates the functional equivalent at the command line:

 .. code-block:: bash